dsayswhat/campaignlog-bonham/content/Campaign Log.md

 ## 18 Iggwyld

-Lots of rumors in the Mermaid's Arms
+Lots of rumors in the Mermaid's Arms.
 Grey blight patient at the Mermaid's Arms
 Met with Reverend Mother [[Shandra Haddlewreath]], then fought the unicorn thing in the smokehouse.